 When it comes to deterring an unwanted guest, this breed is just not imposing enough, nor has the attitude to take much action.
 If protection is important to you, look for a bigger breed.

-Because of their very short, fine coat, Whippets do not tolerate the cold well at all.
+Because of their very fine, short coat, Whippets do not tolerate cold weather at all.
 When outdoor temperatures go below 50 degrees F, you should consider getting some sort of coat when taking your dog outside.

 The Whippet dog breed has an expected lifespan of 12 to 15 years.
 This is a generally healthy breed, as long they are not over-fed and become too heavy.
 The problems that may crop up include;

-I couldn't find any famous Whippets - please tell me if you know one, using the Contact Me link.
+I couldn’t find any famous Whippets – please tell me if you know one, using the Contact Me link.
 Thank you!